 In fact, 3 months after therapy ended, those who had participated in online therapy were still faring well, while those who had in-person therapy reported worsening symptoms.

-Definitely not.
 Although online therapy can be beneficial and helpful, it’s not right for every mental health situation.

-These online platforms are also not designed to provide services to children.
-However, Talkspace does provide counseling to teenagers ages 13 to 18 with parental consent, and BetterHelp offers teen counseling through its affiliate site, TeenCounseling.
+These online therapy platforms are also not designed to provide services to children.
+Talkspace does provide counseling to teenagers ages 13 to 18 with parental consent, and BetterHelp offers teen counseling through its affiliate site, TeenCounseling.

 According to both platforms, they’re also not able to provide legal documentation for court-ordered therapy or disability programs.
-Additionally, they may not be a viable option if you’ve been asked by your employer or your school to get counseling.
+Additionally, they may not be a viable option if you’ve been asked by your employer or your school to receive counseling.

 And then there’s the simple matter of personal preference.
 You may thrive in an online platform that allows you to pour out your heart at 3 a.m.
-Or, you may prefer the real-time affirmation of eye contact and face-to-face interaction.
+Or you may prefer the real-time affirmation of eye contact and face-to-face interaction.

 Both therapy platforms offer something of vital importance: lower cost, convenient access to licensed, experienced mental health professionals.
 However, there are some key differences between these two providers.